About Me

 Q. What are some of your hobbies?

-I love to downhill ski, cross-country ski on the trails on my property, swim and most of all, be on the course at the Country Club of Vermont in Waterbury Center ... which is just 2 miles from my house.
-Besides that, quiet activities - yoga and I love to read, especially historical novels.
-Ken Follett is one of my favorite authors and I’ve recently discovered Elena Ferrante.
+I love to cross-country ski on the trails on my property, swim and most of all, be on the course at the Country Club of Vermont in Waterbury Center ... which is just 2 miles from my house.
+Besides that, quiet activities - yoga and I love to read, especially historical fiction.

 Q. Do you still enjoy selling real estate as much as when you first started?